bazelbuild/bazel/site/docs/glossary.md

 #### Action cache

+An on-disk cache that stores a mapping of executed [*actions*](#action) to the outputs they created.
+The cache key is known as the [*action key*](#action-key).
-The cache of [*action*](#action) metadata to action execution result.
-Lives on disk in Bazel's output base directory, and thus survives Bazel server restarts.
+A core component for Bazel's incrementality model.
+The cache is stored in the output base directory and thus survives Bazel server restarts.

 #### Action graph